eoinlarkin/eoinlarkin/README.md

 Welcome to my GitHub profile page.....!

 I'm a statistician / actuary working in Insurance with a keen interest in coding and technology.
-My repositories are focused on data science and personal coding projects.
+I have a Msc. in Data Science and I'm currently completing a Diploma in Full Stack Software Development.

-I have a Msc. in Data Science and I'm currently completing a Diploma in Full Stack Software Development
+My repositories are mainly focused on data science and personal coding projects.

 - 🌱 I’m currently learning all things Linux and full stack software development
 - 🔭 I’m currently working on my latest diploma project